Learn about actual and potential costs

 All buyers should look for suppliers with clearly defined pricing instructions.

 All buyers need to include a proposal duration suggesting when vendors are required to submit their project bids.

 All buyers need to include the date when the award will be announced.

 All buyers should include any benchmark dates relevant to the project that suppliers will need to be aware of.

 All buyers should include the duration of the service contract.

 How risky is the Landscape Architecture & Design Services supply chain?

-The supply chain for landscape architecture and design services has posed a moderate risk to buyers during the past three years.
+The supply chain for landscape architecture and design services has posed a low risk to buyers during the past three years.
 Among upstream suppliers, computer wholesalers and manufacturers present a relatively low level of risk.
 High demand for computers during the period has helped ensure the stability of computer manufacturers...
 Subscribe to learn more.